AT&T Connect Provisioning Process Overview

 Provisioning AT&T Connect Service

-This web page provides Teleconferencing Managers information regarding the provisioning process.
+This web page provides Teleconferencing Managers information regarding the

 How will the AT&T Connect Web Conference Service be provisioned, and how long will it take?